-TO: MIT Biology Majors

-FROM: H. Robert Horvitz, Professor of Biology
+TO: MIT Biology Majors FROM: H. Robert Horvitz, Professor of Biology DATE: December 6, 2019

-DATE: August 1, 2019

-I am writing to inform you of an exciting offering from the Department of Biology for the 2019-2020 academic year: a set of 4 very current seminar courses, 7.34x, Advanced Undergraduate Seminars.
-A complete listing of the courses, instructors, and brief course descriptions is enclosed.
-The topics are highly varied and encompass areas of genetics, genomics, biochemistry, molecular biology, microbiology, cell biology, developmental biology, stem cells, epigenetics, cancer biology, parasitology, therapeutics and human disease.
+I am writing to inform you of an exciting offering from the Department of Biology for the 2020 spring semester: two very current seminar courses, 7.341 and 7.342, Advanced Undergraduate Seminars.
+A listing of the courses, instructors, and brief course descriptions is enclosed.
+The topics are different and broad and encompass areas of genetics, genomics, biochemistry, molecular biology, microbiology, cell biology, epigenetics, cancer biology, parasitology, therapeutics and human disease.